aleevas/yusaopeny_gated_content/.github/pull_request_template.md

-Do not merge PR, only review it and approve/request changes.
-Merge is allowed by QA Engineer only.

 **Related Issue/Ticket:**

 **PLEASE CHECK BASE BRANCH FOR YOUR PR**
 **ONLY urgent and approved fixes for point release should go to master branch**

-(Replace this line with a link to the related GitHub issue on [ymcatwincities/openy_gated_content](https://github.com/ymcatwincities/openy_gated_content/issues) or your own ticketing system)
+(Replace this line with a link to the related GitHub issue on [YCloudYUSA/yusaopeny_gated_content](https://github.com/YCloudYUSA/yusaopeny_gated_content/issues) or your own ticketing system)

 ## Steps to test: